 10 Things Italy is Famous for

-Exquisite and creative, Italian cooking is held in great esteem all over the world.
+Exquisite and creative, Italian cooking is held in great esteem worldwide.
 Dishes like the pizza Margherita, pasta, gelato, and lasagna, found success beyond the Italian borders.
-Italian restaurants abound in every big city and touristic area in most of the countries.
+Italian restaurants abound in every big city and tourist area in most countries.

 The number of traditional Italian dishes is incredible.
 To try authentic Italian food, you need to visit Italy.
-Each of the 20 regions of Italy has traditional foods, but Emilia Romagna is considered the most culinary region of all.
+Each of the 20 regions of Italy has traditional foods, but Emilia Romagna is considered the most culinary region.
+To have the best culinary experience possible, we advise you to take an Italian food tour.

 #3 Strong regional identity